Pure Mule: Original series (2004–2005)

 Pure Mule was written as a six-part series aimed at a young audience by the playwright Eugene O'Brien and produced by Accomplice Television, the television arm of Element Films.
 It was promoted as being part of the new "edgier" and "riskier" RTÉ Two schedule, which also featured a gay-themed night following its relaunch from Network 2 in 2004.
 The original Pure Mule featured a cast which included Tom Murphy, Garret Lombard, Luke Griffen, Gary Lydon, Eileen Walsh, Simone Kirby, Joanne Crawford, Dawn Bradfield and Charlene McKenna.
 It was shot on high-definition camera.
-The setting is a fictional market town in the Irish midlands.
+The setting is a nameless market town in county Offaly in the Irish midlands.
 The drama was part of a boost in spending of 25% on independent Irish television productions in 2004.

 Each episode follows the journey of one character over a weekend from Friday until Monday.
 Themes covered included binge drunkenness and casual sexual intercourse.
 The first episode featured Shamie (played by Tom Murphy), and follows his birthday boozing and his struggle to win the affections of a Dublin girl against his younger brother, Scobie (played by Garrett Lombard).
 Frustrated and embarrassed by his loss, he instead engages in an attempt to win another girl instead.

 Another episode featured a famous threesome involving Geraldine (played by Simone Kirby).

 Cast and crew

-Other actors who had roles in Pure Mule included Brian Doherty, Pádraic Delaney, Ian McElhinney, and Seán McGinley.
+Other actors who had roles in Pure Mule included Brian Doherty, Pádraic Delaney, Ian McElhinney, Anthony Brophy, and Seán McGinley.